I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_contextinfo.md

 This member is reserved and should be set to zero.

 This member is available beginning with Windows 7.

+`Caps`

+Describes optional features supported by the context.

+Supported starting with Windows 10.

+`PagingCompanionNodeId`

+Specifies the zero-based engine identifier of the engine to use for this context paging companion.

+Supported starting with Windows 10.

 ## Remarks
 A display miniport driver specifies values for the <b>DmaBufferSize</b> and <b>AllocationListSize</b> members to guarantee that: